-The sunroof, if equipped, has an automatic reversal system that is only active when the sunroof is operated in express-close mode.
+The sunroof and power sunshade, if equipped, have an automatic reversal system that is only active when the sunroof and power sunshade are operated in express-close mode.

-If an object is in the path while express-closing, the reversal system will detect an object, stop, and open the sunroof slightly.
+If an object is in the path while express-closing, the reversal system will detect an object, stop, and open the sunroof or power sunshade slightly.